msgr0/gplas2/README.md

 ```
 This should should show the help page of gplas.

-# Quick usage
+# Input

-To make plasmid predictions, gplas will require two inputs:
+Gplas needs two inputs:

 1) An assembly graph in **.gfa** format.
 Such an assembly graph can be obtained
 with [SPAdes genome assembler](https://github.com/ablab/spades) or with [Unicycler](https://github.com/rrwick/Unicycler).

 2) A **.tab** file containing a binary classification (plasmid/chromsome) of each node in the assembly graph.
-See below for instructions on how to generate a file with this information.
+See below for instructions on how to generate such a file.

-Follow these 3 simple steps to use gplas:
+# Usage

-### 1. Extracting nodes from the assembly graph <a name="extracting-nodes-from-the-assembly-graph"></a>
+### Step 1 - Binary classification of nodes <a name="binary-classification-of-nodes-using-an-external-tool"></a>

+To predict individual plasmids, gplas requires that nodes in assembly graph are classified as either plasmid or chromosome.
+This step has to be completed by using an external classification tool.

+We strongly recommend using [plasmidEC](https://github.com/lisavader/plasmidEC) for this step.
+PlasmidEC outperforms most available tools, and it produces an output that is fully compatible with gplas.

+##### <ins>Using plasmidEC</ins> <a name="using-plasmidec"></a>

+Currently, plasmidEC can be used for binary classification of 8 species: *E. coli, K. pneumoniae, Acinetobacter baummannii, P. aeruginosa, S. enterica, S. aureus, E. faecalis, E. faecium*

+##### <ins>Using a different tool</ins> <a name="using-a-different-tool"></a>

+Other binary classification tools exist, and we've recently listed and reviewed several of these  [here](https://www.mdpi.com/2076-2607/9/8/1613).
+Although they are all compatible with gplas, extra steps are required to complete the plasmid predictions.
+See below the instructions.

-First, use gplas to extract the nodes from the assembly graph.
+1) Use gplas to convert the nodes from the assembly graph to FASTA format.
 For this, the **-c** flag should be set to **extract**.

 ``` bash
 gplas -i test/test_ecoli.gfa -c extract -n 'my_isolate'
 ```

-Gplas will generate a FASTA file containing the nodes sequences.
-This FASTA file will be located in: __gplas_input/__*my_isolate*_raw_nodes.fasta.
+The output FASTA file, containing the nodes sequences, will be located in: __gplas_input/__*my_isolate*_raw_nodes.fasta.

-### 2. Binary classification of nodes using an external tool <a name="binary-classification-of-nodes-using-an-external-tool"></a>
-Use this FASTA file as the input for an **external binary classification software**.
+Second, use this FASTA file as an input for the binary classification tool of your choice.

-#### 2.1 Using plasmidEC <a name="using-plasmidec"></a>

-We strongly recommend using [plasmidEC](https://github.com/lisavader/plasmidEC) for this step.
-PlasmidEC automatically outputs the classification file in a format that is fully compatible with gplas.

-Currently, plasmidEC can be used for binary classification of 8 species: *E. coli, K. pneumoniae, Acinetobacter baummannii, P. aeruginosa, S. enterica, S. aureus, E. faecalis, E. faecium*

-If you've used plasmidEC, please move to Step 3.

-#### 2.2 Using a different tool <a name="using-a-different-tool"></a>

-There are many binary classification tools available, and they are all compatible with gplas.
-We've recently listed and reviewed several of these tools [here](https://www.mdpi.com/2076-2607/9/8/1613).
-If you use any of these tools, you will have to format their output to be compatible with gplas.
-See below.
+Finally, format the output

 ##### <ins>Formatting the binary classification file</ins>